lilive/Freeplane-Bookmarks-add-on/README.md

 ## Disclaimer

 I use this addon-on for myself since a year on a daily basis, and I've never got any problems.
-The 29 june 2020 the add-on has been downloaded 60 times (all versions together) and no one has reported problems.
+Up to the 29 June 2020, the add-on has been downloaded 60 times (all versions together) and no one has reported problems.
 I think it's ok, but still I prefer to warn: use this add-on at your own risks.

 If you want more informations consider these 2 points :